Pilot Project Program Funding

 - Specifically target diseases and conditions with a disproportionately high prevalence in women or those for which female mortality and morbidity are high.

-- Are hypothesis-driven, have clear specific aims, and demonstrate methodological rigor showing a thoughtfully considered study design.
+- Present a hypothesis-driven proposal, with clear specific aims, and demonstrated methodological rigor showing a thoughtfully considered study design.

 - Demonstrate the link between advancing the health of women and greater societal benefits.